notpeter/offwhite/README.md

   -h, --help                  Print help
 ```

+`check` is the default action when none is provided.

+If not `PATHS` are provided, default to the current directory: `.`

+Directories are walked recursively, respecting `.editorconfig`, `.ignore` and `.gitignore`.

 ## .editorconfig

-offwhite reads `.editorconfig` files to decide which files to check and the rules to enforce.
+offwhite reads `.editorconfig` files to determine what to check/fix and which rules to enforce.
 Multiple `.editorconfig` files in nested directories are supported.

-Offwhite enforces compliance with the follow `.editorconfig` keys (if set):
+Offwhite enforces compliance with the follow `.editorconfig` keys (when set):

 | Property                          | Effect                                       |
 | --------------------------------- | -------------------------------------------- |